oracle official Web Site ManualiOracle.it

 0

-You used this query in Oracle9i and now you wanted that the result was different then 0.
+You used this query in Oracle9i and now you expected to receive a result different than 0.

 What is the reason?